podium-lib/client/README.md

  * `uri` - {String} - Uri to the manifest of a podium component - Required
  * `name` - {String} - Name of the podlet.
 This is used to reference the podlet in your application, and does not have to match the name of the podlet itself - Required
  * `retries` - {Number} - How many times the client should retry to settle a version number conflict before terminating.
+See section "[on retrying](#on-retrying)" for more information.
 Default: 4 - Optional.
  * `timeout` - {Number} - How long, in milliseconds, the request should wait before connection is terminated.
 Overrides the global default.
 Default: 1000 - Optional.
  * `throwable` - {Boolean} - If it should be thrown an error if something fails during the process of fetching a podium component.
 Defaults to `false` - Optional.
  * `resolveJs` - {Boolean} - Resolve a relative js uri in the podlet to be absolute uri.
 Defaults to `false` - Optional.